 Cornwall has long had a reputation for fantastic food.
 This far-flung corner of the country has always been popular with holidaymakers in search of a precious bit of British summer, sometimes to the chagrin of Cornish natives.
 Nowadays, though, tourists don’t just come from far and wide for a sun tan - many are food tourists, jetting their way to Cornwall to tour the county’s top restaurants.

 West Country produce is second-to-none - whether it’s fish and seafood from Padstow, Rock or nearby Brixham in Devon, locally grown vegetables, Cornish cheeses, meats and everything in between.
 Cornwall’s rolling green hills and many rivers and estuaries make it a paradise for great produce, and as a result, chefs from all over the country head down this way to ply their trade, surrounded by some of the best ingredients available.
-It’s no surprise that trailblazing chefs like Nathan Outlaw in Port Isaac, and Rick Stein and Paul Ainsworth in Padstow have set up shop here and never left - Cornwall offers a wonderful balance of great lifestyle and great produce.
+It’s no surprise that trailblazing chefs like Nathan Outlaw in Port Isaac and Paul Ainsworth in Padstow have set up shop here and never left - Cornwall offers a wonderful balance of great lifestyle and great produce.
+Not to mention, of course, the inimitable Rick Stein, whose restaurants here are still packed everyday over the summer.

 So, if you’re looking for restaurants with a Michelin star in Cornwall, you’ve come to the right place.
 Scroll down for the short-but-sweet list of Michelin-starred restaurants in Cornwall, as well as a few spots that have a Michelin Bib Gourmand - awarded to restaurants that are adjudged to be of excellent quality and good value.